Is your New Year’s resolution to get published? We’re running our popular How to Get Published masterclass again in 2020!

 - Debbie Young, self-published author and Author Advice Centre Manager, the Alliance of Independent Authors (ALLi)

 Our programme for 2020 will cover both traditional and self-publishing – from how to get an agent to working with editors to being a successful self-published author.
-It’s shaping up as follows (NB this is indicative and subject to change):
+It’s shaping up as follows:

 09:00 Registration and networking